KnuckleSecurity/krygeNNN.github.io/_posts/2021-11-19-ipv4-addresses.md

 ## PRIVATE IP ADDRESSES

 Within every and each network class, there are specified IP addresses that are specifically reserved for internal/private use only.
-These IP addresses cannot use internet as they are not routable and ensure internal communication.
+These IP addresses cannot use internet as they are not routeable and ensure internal communication.
 For instance, FTP and web servers have to use public IP addresses instead of private.
-However, within a buisiness or a home network, private IP addresses leased to the devices.
+However, within a business or a home network, private IP addresses leased to the devices.

 * **Class A Private Range**: from 10.0.0.0 to 10.255.255.255
 Class B APIPA Private Range: from 169.254.0.0 to 169.254.255.255
-    * In general a Dynamic Host Configuration Protocol (DHCP) server is used to lease IP addresses to any woken device within the network.
-However if there is not one, or device is not configured properly for DHCP offer, Automatic Private IP Adressing (APIPA) is used to assign private ip address to the device in question **if it is Microsoft-based device**.
+    * In general, a Dynamic Host Configuration Protocol (DHCP) server is used to lease IP addresses to any woken device within the network.
+However, if there is not one, or the device is not configured properly for DHCP offer, Automatic Private IP Addressing
+(APIPA) is used to assign a private IP address to the device in question **if it is a Microsoft-based device**.

 * **Class B Private Range**: from 172.16.0.0 172.31.255.255
 * **Class C Private Range**: from 192.168.0.0 to 192.168.255.255